alonsoJASL/matlab.cnn/README.md

 # MATLAB CNN
-Convolutional Neural Networks code.
+## Convolutional Neural Networks code.
 This repository has some work on the Convolutional Neural Networks approach to image segmentation.

-Some of this code is inspired by the Stanford's Deep Learning Tutorial (http://ufldl.stanford.edu/tutorial/), as well as the Coursera's course on Machine Learning, so thanks for that.
+The work stored in this repository depends on [MatConvNet](https://github.com/vlfeat/matconvnet) being previously installed on your computer.